kite-sdk/kite-examples/dataset/README.md

 ### Generic records vs. POJOs

-The previous examples used POJOs, since they are the most familiar data transfer obejcts for most Java programmers.
+The previous examples used POJOs, since they are the most familiar data transfer objects for most Java programmers.
 Avro supports generic records too, which are more efficient, since they don't require reflection, and also don't require either the reader or writer to have the POJO class available.